Playing in Business – lets do more!

 As children, play is our main method of making both friends and enemies.
 Many suggest that it is only during play that true communication is possible because that is the only time that we share our innermost feelings.
 Those who have taken part in worthwhile group sessions will relate to the feelings of closeness that exist.

-Given that shared culture, values, myths, metaphors, visions and more are the basis of many of our social groupings both inside and outside the workplace, why do we not play more often?
+Given that shared culture, values, myths, metaphors, visions and more are the basis of many of our social groupings both inside and outside the workplace, why is playing in business something we do not do more often?